oddbird/oddsite/content/2016/09/30/cssconf.rst

 this summary barely does justice to the beautiful demonstrantions Sarah included.
 Check out her `CodePen`_ page
-for a whole load of amazing and beuatiful samples.
+for a whole load of amazing and beautiful samples.

 |sd-links|